preetisawant/runtimes/tomcat/eclipseTomcat.md

 ```
 {: codeblock}

 In this manifest.yml file, **random-route: true** generates a random route for your app to prevent your route from colliding with others.
 If you choose to, you can replace **random-route: true** with **host: myChosenHostName**, supplying a host name of your choice.
-[Learn more...](/docs/manageapps/depapps.html#appmanifest)
 {: tip}

 ## Step 4: Deploy to {{site.data.keyword.Bluemix_notm}}